Renuka Das Bhalerao

-Sham Raj I (Note: Since his great grandson is also famous with the same name, Raja Sham Raj, in order to avoid confusion his name is written as "Sham Raj I") (1 June 1765 – 28 May 1822); born as Renuka Das Bhalerao, popularly known as Raja Sham Raj Rai Rayan, was a general, a statesman, and an Indian noble who served as Prime Minister of Hyderabad.
+Sham Raj I (Note: Since his great grandson is also famous with the same name, Raja Sham Raj, in order to avoid confusion his name is written as "Sham Raj I") (1 June 1765 – 28 May 1822); born as Renuka Das Bhalerao, popularly known as Raja Sham or Raja Rai Rayan, was a general, a statesman, and an Indian noble who served as Prime Minister of Hyderabad.
 He is also known as Raja Shan Rai Rayan Renuka Das.

-Born to a Hindu Brahmin family which traces its roots to Raja Krishnaji Pant, Bhalerao studied under the patronage of Nizam.
+Born to a Marathi Hindu Brahmin family which traces its roots to Raja Krishnaji Pant, Bhalerao studied under the patronage of the Nizam.
 He was a childhood friend of the Nizam and was a staunch Nizam loyalist throughout his life.
-In 1785 he was given the title of "Diyanatwanth" and mansab, 2,000 cavalry, and jewelry.
+In 1785 he was given the title of "Diyanatwanth" and a mansab, 2,000 cavalry, and jewelry.
 In 1786 he became the peshkar (deputy minister) of the state.
 Some years later, Nizam appointed him dewan (prime minister) of the state during the absence of Arastu Jah to Poona.

 Early life

-Bhalerao was born on 1 June 1765 to Raja Dhondoji Pant (also known as Raja Dhundiraj Pant) in Hyderabad.
+Bhalerao was born on 1 June 1765 to Raja Dhondoji Pant (also known as Raja Dhundiraj Pant) in a Marathi family in Hyderabad.
 Bhalerao was a direct descendant of Krishnaji Pant, a Vatandar of Devagiri and a close aide of Mughal emperor Shah Jahan.
-Bhalerao's grandfather, Rai Naro Pant, migrated from Delhi to Hyderabad with Asaf Jah I. Rai Naro Pant served as 2nd peshkar (deputy minister) of Hyderabad Deccan after his elder brother Rai Moro Pant's death in 1750, who was the first peshkar (deputy minister) of Nizam of Hyderabad Deccan during the reign of Nizam-ul-Mulk, Asaf Jah I. Bhalerao's father Dhondoji Pant was the elder son of Rai Naro Pant and served as third peshkar (deputy minister) during the reign of Sikandar Jah.
+Bhalerao's grandfather, Rai Naro Pant, migrated from Delhi to Hyderabad with Asaf Jah I. Rai Naro Pant served as the 2nd peshkar (deputy minister) of Hyderabad Deccan after his elder brother Rai Moro Pant's death in 1750, who was the first peshkar (deputy minister) of Nizam of Hyderabad Deccan during the reign of Nizam-ul-Mulk, Asaf Jah I. Bhalerao's father Dhondoji Pant was the elder son of Rai Naro Pant and served as third peshkar (deputy minister) during the reign of Sikandar Jah.
 They were Hindus of the Deshastha Rigvedi Brahmin sub-caste.
 His family is the founder of the Dafter-e-Diwani (Department of Finance) in Hyderabad Deccan during Nizam ul Mulk Asif Jah I. The later peshkar and member of H. E. H. Nizam's executive council, Raja Sham Raj II from 1933 to 1948, was his great-grandson.
-The family is famously known as Rai Rayan Family in Hyderabad, India.
-The Rai Rayan family held zat mansabs of 5,000 to 7,000, with jagirs worth at least Rs.48,000 per year and also a fauj jagir of worth Rs.478,552 during the reign of Sham Raj I.
+The family is famously known as the Rai Rayan Family in Hyderabad, India.
+The Rai Rayan family held zat mansabs of 5,000 to 7,000, with jagirs worth at least Rs.48,000 per year and also a fauj jagir worth Rs.478,552 during the reign of Sham Raj I.

 Bhalerao learned martial arts, studied the Sanskrit language (because of his Hindu faith), and learned accounting (because he had the hereditary charge of the royal treasury).
 According to author and former Hyderabad mayor K.K.
 Mudiraj, Bhalerao was given the hereditary rights of his father on 5 December 1783.